FSSCoding/fss-parse-pdf/README.md

 **Professional-grade PDF manipulation toolkit for CLI agents and automated workflows**

-Part of the **FSS Parsers** collection - individual parser tools with the `fss-parse-*` CLI prefix for comprehensive document operations.
+Part of the **FSS Parsers** collection - individual parser tools with the `fss-parse-*` CLI prefix for comprehensive document operations. **Completely standalone** - no dependencies on other FSS parsers.

 🛡️ **Built with production safety and enterprise quality standards**

+🚀 **NEW: Professional PDF Generation from Markdown with modern templates!**

 ## 🚀 Quick Start